-Live establishes the amount of latency caused by each individual component within the system in order to track the global latency value for the session.
+Live establishes the amount of latency caused by each component within the system to track the global latency value for the session.

-When Delay Compensation is enabled, this value is determined by whichever signal path causes the highest amount of latency, so that Live can delay the output of each signal path by the necessary amount of time to match it.
+When Delay Compensation is enabled, this value is determined by whichever signal path causes the highest amount of latency, so Live can delay each signal path's output by the necessary amount of time to match it.
 As a result, the audio played through the Master track is identical to that of a latency-free configuration.
-(With Delay Compensation disabled, however, the global latency value is ignored and each point of monitoring contains an amount of latency that is unique to the signal path behind it).
+(With Delay Compensation disabled, however, the global latency value is ignored, and each point of monitoring contains an amount of latency unique to the signal path behind it).

 Take, for example, the following Live Set with two tracks...

 “Audio Track 1” contains several devices that create an overall latency of 120ms, and “MIDI Track 1” has a latency of 80ms.
-With Delay Compensation active, both tracks are delayed by a total of 120ms, so that even the track with the highest amount of latency is able to keep up with the rate of playback.
+With Delay Compensation active, both tracks are delayed by a total of 120ms, so even the track with the highest amount of latency can keep up with the rate of playback.

 However, "MIDI Track 1" contains a software instrument.
-In order to play it, you need to set the monitor to In or Auto and arm the track for recording.
-Since the track is being delayed by 120ms (so that it plays in time with the rest of the tracks), it's going to feel quite sluggish when playing it.
+To play it, you need to set the monitor to In or Auto and arm the track for recording.
+Since the track is being delayed by 120ms (so it plays in time with the rest of the tracks), it will feel quite sluggish when playing.

 Preparing your system for sample-accurate recording

 This presents a challenge, however, since the resulting recording would sound slightly off-time due to the latency added by the system at the time of recording.
 To adjust for this timing discrepancy, Live automatically offsets the recording by whatever amount of latency is reported from the audio interface.
-Ideally, this results in a recording that is perfectly in-time with the signal that the performer listened to during recording.
+Ideally, this results in a recording that is perfectly in time with the signal that the performer heard when recording it.

 However, some interfaces report this latency value inaccurately, and Driver Error Compensation allows Live to adjust for these incorrect values.
-Live has a built-in lesson including a specifically calibrated set that allows you to set DEC.
+Live even has a built-in lesson that includes a specially calibrated Set that allows you to set DEC.
 For the lesson, you will need a cable and an audio interface with at least one physical input and output.
 This can be found in the help view.
 (Help → Help View → Audio I/O → Page 18 of the Lesson, click the link for Driver Error Compensation).

-Note: While Driver Error Compensation will have an effect on the latency of your recordings, it is not meant to reduce real-time latency.
+Note: While Driver Error Compensation will have an effect on the placement of the recorded material, it has no effect on real-time latency.